sarahlc888/cellular-automata-on-rpi-gpu/proposal.md

 - Building off of existing GPU libraries (possibly from the past CS 107E project?)
 - Resorting to using the CPU only and focusing on polishing other aspects of the project, such as possibly:
     - Allowing the users to save their own start state presets
+    - Displaying on an LED matrix rather than HDMI monitor
     - Supporting more complex automata to simulate fluid dynamics
     - Supporting 1D cellular automata like Rule 30
     - Using ESP32 to customize the start state remotely